eliasbuchwald/-reddit/reddit-install-script-for-Ubuntu.md

 The reddit install script is a bash script designed for use on Ubuntu Linux.
-It is designed for 12.04 (Precise Pangolin).
+It is designed for 14.04 (Trusty Tahr).
 The script will install the majority of the reddit stack from scratch. ***Don't run this on a production system or anything with valuable data.
 We recommend using a dedicated environment (such as a VM) with at least 4GB of RAM***

 ## Usage
 1. Get the [latest version of the install script](https://github.com/reddit/reddit/blob/master/install-reddit.sh).